robmdel/robmdel/README.md

 ### Hi there 👋

-My name's Rob and I'm a CS Engineer :computer:
+I'm Rob and I'm a CS Engineer :computer:

 - :cloud: Currently working in Industrial IoT
 - :clipboard: CS topics I'm highly interested in: